ayan2809/De-Dupe/README.md

 Deduplication is a technique that minimizes the amount of space required to save data on a given storage medium.
-As the name suggests, it is designed to combat the problem organizations of all sizes deal with on a regular basis – duplicate data.
-For some, it’s an accumulation of the exact same files.
+As the name suggests, it is designed to combat the problem organizations of all sizes deal with on a regular basis – duplicate data For some, it’s an accumulation of the exact same files.
 For others, it’s a collection of files that aren’t completely identical yet contain pieces of the same data